This article was posted in 2019 but because of new facts, the article has now been edited.

-In 1885, Fernand Martin made a bell ringer, Martin number 14, and calling him “Le Sonneur Endiable”, in older Fernand Martin books you see number 14 but that number is wrong and given without proof by the writers.
+In 1885, Fernand Martin made a bell ringer, Martin number 102, and calling him “Le Sonneur Endiable”, in older Fernand Martin books you see number 14 but that number is wrong and given without proof by the writers.

-But maby the George Flersheim factory took it more then 30 years later and re-released it with a few changes.
+But the Georges Flersheim factory took it more then almost 35 years later and re-released it with a few changes.

 They renamed him “Je Sonne La Paix” and it got number 246

 The “Je Sonne La Paix” is in English: “I ring [for] the peace“, in other words “I ring [to celebrate] the peace” referring the celebration of the end of the WW1 on November 11- 1918, in which Flersheim himself fought and died.